TangleID/TangleID/README.md

 # Opinionated
 Opinionated React boilerplate with Next.js and styled-components.

-Handle all these buzzwords without you making a decision
+Handle all these buzzwords without you making a decision:
 - Server-side rendering
 - Routing library
 - Styling library